jasonincanada/research/Computer Science/Papers.md

 ### Lenses

 [What you needa know about Yoneda: profunctor optics and the Yoneda lemma (functional pearl)](https://dl.acm.org/doi/10.1145/3236779) (2018)
 * Rendered the derivation of symmetric concrete lenses from p.
-84:17 as an orbit diagram
+84:17 as an #orbit-diagram
 * Rendered the `zipWith3Grate` function from p.
-84:23 as an orbit diagram
+84:23 as an #orbit-diagram
 * #Yoneda lemma

 [Traversal Optics and Polynomial Functors.pdf](https://github.com/BartoszMilewski/Publications/blob/master/Traversals.pdf) (2021)